WHAT TO SEE IN PUERTO DE LA CRUZ IN TENERIFE? IS PUERTO DE LA CRUZ WORTH VISITING?

 The location is absolutely stunning too!

-Visiting Puerto de la Cruz was definitely one of the highlights during our trip.
+Visiting Puerto de la Cruz was definitely one of the highlights of our trip.
 We absolutely loved the historical city center and the coastal walks.
 The work of César Manrique with Lake Martianez and Playa Jardin is also fabulous.

 For more information on the best things to do and see in Tenerife, check out this post: 25 AWESOME THINGS TO DO AND SEE IN TENERIFE